County Wicklow: Coast

 Wicklow has a relatively short coastline, at 64 km in length.
 Wicklow's coastline is mostly straight, with few sizable bays or inlets and no offshore islands, giving it a shorter coastline than smaller counties like Louth and Dublin.
 Wicklow Head is the county's most prominent coastal headland, and is also the most easterly mainland point of the Republic of Ireland.
-Wicklow's east coast is a popular domestic summer holiday destination, and the county has numerous beaches including Brittas Bay, Clogga Beach, The Cove, Silver Strand Beach, Sallymount Bay Beach, Ennereilly Beach, Newcastle Beach, Arklow North and South Beaches, Greystones North and South Beaches, Bray Beach, Magheramore Beach and Porter's Rock Beach.
+Wicklow's east coast is a popular domestic summer holiday destination, and the county has numerous beaches including Brittas Bay, Clogga Beach, The Cove, Silver Strand Beach, Sallymount Bay Beach, Ennereilly Beach, Newcastle Beach, Arklow's Porter's Rock Beach and South Beach, Greystones North and South Beaches, Bray Strand, and Magheramore Beach.

 Forest

 The county has roughly 37,500 ha of wooded area, the 8th highest total forest cover in Ireland.
-In terms of forest cover as a proportion of land area, Wicklow ranks second in the country, at 17.9%.
+In terms of forest cover as a proportion of land area, Wicklow ranks second in the country, at 18.5%.
 Known as the "Garden of Ireland", Wicklow was historically the county with the highest percentage of woodlands.
 The 2017 National Forestry Inventory revealed that County Leitrim had overtaken it for the first time.
 Wicklow is in a temperate broadleaf and mixed forests biome, although the majority of Wicklow's forests are commercial conifers.
 The economic tree line in the region is around 400 m, above which hill farming and blanket bog dominates.